What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 When to Consult a Doctor for Chalazion?

-The provider will also ask about any recent infections, allergies, or other health conditions that may be contributing to the formation of a chalazion and prescribe medications that are beneficial to treat it at a faster pace.
+The provider will also ask about any recent infections, allergies, or other health conditions contributing to the formation of a chalazion and prescribe beneficial medications to treat it faster.

-In Order to get the best treatment, you can get treatment by staying at your home with our virtual doctor at your doctors online app.
+To get the best treatment, you can get treatment by staying at your home with our virtual doctor at your doctor’s online app.

 Consult with our Doctors for Chalazion Treatment